-How do you set up your PPC accounts for success in a time of unrest?
+In that case then, how do you set up your PPC accounts for success in a time of economic uncertainty?
+How can you look to increase sales during a recession without breaking the bank?

-While Google might try to convince you that the best thing to do is to increase budgets and turn on Smart Bidding, there are much wiser things that you can do with your PPC budget right now.
+Google might try to convince you that the best thing to do is to increase budgets and turn on Smart Bidding.
+Firstly, that’s unlikely to go down well with your boss who’s looking to save money during the recession, and secondly, there are much wiser things that you can do within your existing PPC budget right now.

-Here’s a summary of what’s been happening so far, what you can expect over the coming weeks, and actionable steps to keep your PPC account thriving throughout this turbulent time.
+Here’s a summary of what’s been happening so far in 2020, what you can expect over the coming months, and actionable steps to keep your PPC account thriving throughout this turbulent time.

-With more people staying at home, it’s likely that consumer trends will also adjust.
+With more people staying at home, we’ve already seen consumer trends start to adjust.

 In China, mobile phone usage rose by 19.7% from the start of early January to mid-February when workers were quarantined.
-While some of this increased activity can be partially explained by the timing of the Chinese New Year, it’s possible that other countries will start to display similar behaviour.
+While some of this increased activity can be partially explained by the timing of the Chinese New Year, this behaviour was then mimicked by other countries as they too went into lockdown.

 Not too far away in Singapore, online shopping tendencies have also shifted.